Supercolony-net/Open-Grants-Program/applications/openbrush.md

 We're going to make strong impact on community, making ink! simple and convenient for developers.

-- Sharing our experience in text and video format on different crypto or tech resources
+- Sharing our experience in text and video format on different crypto and tech resources
+–– Covering all crypto-related news websites, creating workshops online, handling all relevant forums and social networks
 - Creating a knowledge base regarding ink!
+–– Nonstop updating our FAQ and knowledge base, creating educational content (text\video)
 - Delevoping marketing and PR strategy
-- Involving new developers
+–– Organizing hackatons, Developing growthhacking strategy for involving developers from different channels

 ## Additional Information :heavy_plus_sign:

+So far we have taken it upon ourselves to fund this project.
+We knew about Web3 Grants program, firstly we decided to start it by ourselves and only after success steps we decided to fill in the grants form and spread the world about Openbrush.

+In roadmap you can see what we have done, currently we're on the 3-rd milestone.

+We didn't applied to any of grant programs.

 **How did you hear about the Grants Program?** Web3 Foundation Website / Medium / Twitter / Element / Announcement by another team / personal recommendation / etc.